Search This Blog

 Next, I dry brush the same metallic gold very gently over the whole lens.

-The effect usually looks effective at this stage.
+The effect usually looks acceptable at this stage.
 The next step is optional.

 Step 5 - gloss clear coat